 Overall, this is a higher quality stroller with more options, and it's a great purchase for any mom who needs ease, convenience and security in one package.

 This is one of the two most important things when it comes to strollers.
 After all, if you're struggling to use it, it's not a very good purchase, right?
-Things that affect how easy your stroller is to move around include:
+Things that affect how pushable your stroller is include:

-This is the other main thing to look out for, and in my opinion the main thing.
+This is the other main thing to look out for in a stroller for twins, and in my opinion the main thing.
 After all, there's nothing worse than going on long journeys and being uncomfortable.
 We've all been on a plane without enough room, and that's miserable even if the destination is somewhere exotic and warm!

 Look for deep seats that have a lot of mobility and space.
 The ability to recline is great, as are anything that you can adjust as your kids grow and get bigger, like footrests.